Oswald the Lucky Rabbit: Universal takes direct control

-The cartoons containing the new, white-furred Oswald seemed to be different from their predecessors in more than one way, as the stories themselves became softer.
+The cartoons containing the new, white-furred Oswald seemed different from their predecessors in more than one way, as the stories themselves became softer.
 Minor changes in the drawing style would continue, too.
 With Happy Scouts (1938), the second-to-last Oswald film produced, the rabbit's fur went from being all-white to a combination of white and gray.

 Unlike the Disney shorts, in which Oswald did not speak, Lantz's cartoons began to feature actual dialogue for Oswald, although most of the cartoons were still silent to begin with.
 Animator Bill Nolan performed the voice of Oswald in Cold Turkey, the first Lantz cartoon with dialogue, and the following year Pinto Colvig, who was working as an animator and gag man at the studio, started voicing Oswald.
 When Colvig left the studio in 1931, Mickey Rooney took over the voicing of Oswald until early in the following year.
 Starting in 1932, Lantz ceased to use a regular voice actor for Oswald, and many studio staff members (including Lantz himself) would take turns in voicing the character over the years.
-June Foray provided Oswald's voice in The Egg Cracker Suite, which was the final theatrical short to feature the character.
+June Foray provided Oswald's voice in The Egg Cracker Suite, which was the final theatrical short to feature him.
 She later voiced him again for an unaired radio pilot, Sally in Hollywoodland (1947).

 Oswald made a cameo appearance in the first animated sequence with both sound and color (two-strip Technicolor), a 2½-minute animated sequence of the live action movie The King of Jazz (1930), produced by Laemmle for Universal.
-However, it was not until 1934 that Oswald got his own color sound cartoons in two-strip Technicolor, Toyland Premiere and Springtime Serenade.
+It was not until 1934 that Oswald got his own color sound cartoons in two-strip Technicolor, Toyland Premiere and Springtime Serenade.
 The Oswald cartoons then returned to black-and-white, except for the last one, The Egg Cracker Suite (1943), released as a part of the Swing Symphonies series.
 Egg Cracker was also the only Oswald cartoon to use three-strip Technicolor.
 Oswald's last cartoon appearance was a cameo in The Woody Woodpecker Polka (1951), also in Technicolor, which by then had become the norm in the cartoon industry.
 He also appeared in a 1952 theatrical commercial for the Electric Autolite Company, with his voice being provided by Dick Beals.